 Age-related long-sight (presbyopia) is a normal part of ageing and is not a disease.
 As you get older, you find it more difficult to see (focus on) near objects.
 The problem can be corrected by wearing reading glasses or contact lenses.
 Presbyopia is a type of sight problem called a refractive error.

 What is presbyopia?

 In order to see close-up objects, our eyes have to accommodate.
-This means that the lens changes its thickness.
+This means that the lens has to change its thickness.
 Its thickness is adjusted by the ciliary muscles that attach to the suspensory ligaments at either end.
 As these muscles tighten, the ligaments lengthen and the lens becomes more thickened and curved.
 Light rays from close objects are brought into sharp focus on the retina.

-As we become older the lens becomes more stiff and less elastic.
+Presbyopia is a normal part of the ageing process and usually becomes noticeable at around age 40.
+As part of the ageing process the lens becomes more stiff and less elastic.
 This makes it more difficult for the lens to change shape - the ciliary muscles have to work harder to make it do so.
 Eventually they are unable to do this at all and the lens cannot be thickened.
-With the lens in its normal resting position you are still able to focus on objects in the distance - long sight.
+With the lens in its normal resting position you are still able to focus on objects in the distance.
 However, because the lens cannot thicken, it cannot manage the extra degree of focus (accommodation) which is needed for near objects.

 There are five types of presbyopia:

 - Incipient presbyopia.
 This is the very earliest stage, when it may be a bit more difficult to read small print.

 - Functional presbyopia.
 This occurs when you begin to notice more problems with near sight.

 - Absolute presbyopia.
 If you have this type, your eyes cannot focus on near objects at all.